 Once this stage is complete, you will plan and implement rugby tournaments throughout Ghana.
 These tournaments will feature not only matches, but also important team-building activities to increase the sense of community amongst all players.
-Another key role you will play as a rugby coach in Ghana will be to actively scout for players with talents which may help propel them into the professional game.
+Another key role you will have as a rugby coach in Ghana will be to actively scout for players with talents which may help propel them into the professional game.
 We have close relationships with several sports academies that are eager for your insights and help in identifying these potential future stars.

 Project Type: Sports Coaching, Community Project , work with children